 Advancing to the Next Grade Level Under any circumstances, students must have successfully completed the following number of units to progress onto the next grade level: FRESHMEN: SIXTY-FIVE (65) UNITS TO START THE SOPHOMORE YEAR.
 SOPHOMORES: ONE HUNDRED THIRTY (130) UNITS TO START THE JUNIOR YEAR.
 JUNIORS: ONE HUNDRED NINETY-FIVE (195) UNITS TO START THE SENIOR YEAR.
 Note: Students may only take five (5) approved semesters of credit at other schools while enrolled at Saints.
 Approval must be obtained from the Assistant Principal for Academics.
 Athletic Eligibility for Interscholastic Sports Standards for athletic eligibility have been set by the California Interscholastic Federation Office (SDS-CIF).
 Athletic eligibility at Saints is determined at every grading period (each quarter).
 Students must have a 2.00 eligibility G. P. A. at the previous grading period to be eligible for interscholastic athletics.
 The day for establishing eligibility is the day following the official posting and issuance of grades by the Office of the Registrar.
 All other criteria for establishing academic eligibility will be found in the CIF Greenbook.
 Any student who fails to meet the minimum 2.00 eligibility G. P. A. at the end of the second semester may regain eligibility through summer session attendance and may be eligible for the fall semester.
 The student must meet with the Assistant Principal for Academics who will recommend and authorize required coursework in the summer.
 When new courses are taken in summer school, all grades received in the second semester together with all summer session grades shall be counted in computation of a G. P. A. If the average is 2.00 or better, the student shall be eligible for the first quarter of the next school year.
 Completion of remediation of a math grade during Intersession will result in a recalculation of the eligibility G. P. A. and if the average is 2.00 or better, the student shall be eligible for the third quarter of the academic year.
 Coursework from Other Schools A student seeking to take a course outside of St. Augustine High School must first consult with a guidance counselor before seeking the required prior approval of the Assistant Principal for Academics.
 In order to maintain the integrity of the St. Augustine High School academic program, no student will be allowed to submit more than five (5) semester courses for credit from outside institutions, whether for remediation or course acceleration.
 Prior approval of these courses must be obtained from the Assistant Principal for Academics.
 The required form is available from the Counseling Center or Registrar's Office.
 This process must be initiated by the student and completed no later than the two-week (ten school days) add/drop period in the first or second semester.
 No outside coursework from other schools (including community college, other accredited high schools or approved online schools or programs) will be accepted unless the aforementioned protocols are followed.
+A course that is taken outside of St. Augustine High School that is deemed to be an elective and NOT needed for remediation, acceleration, or graduation, will NOT be placed on a student's St. Augustine High School transcript.
 Note: The University of California and California State University do not accept 'D's; therefore, students should consider summer school for grade improvement.
 Prior approval is required for any course taken outside of St. Augustine High School.